Two Swords (Game of Thrones): In Slaver's Bay

 Daenerys' dragons continue to grow and become more difficult to control.

 As her army marches on Meereen, Jorah tells her there is one crucified slave child on every mile marker.

-Daenerys orders them to be taken down and buried.
+Daenerys orders them to be taken down, their collars removed and then buried, but only after she has seen the face of every victim.

-At The Wall
+At the Wall

 Jon is interrogated by the Night's Watch leadership regarding his time with the Wildlings, and the killing of Qhorin Halfhand.
 Janos Slynt and Alliser Thorne call for Jon to be executed, but Aemon frees him, believing Jon's testimony about the Wildling's forthcoming attack to be truthful.

 In the North

 Tormund and Ygritte meet with a group of cannibalistic Thenns, led by Styr, who are roasting the severed arm of a dead Night's Watch member.

 In the Riverlands

 Sandor tells Arya that he plans to ransom her to Lysa Arryn in the Vale, her last living relative with money.
 They stop at an inn, where they come across Gregor's men, including Polliver.
 A brawl breaks out; Sandor kills most of the soldiers, while Arya reclaims Needle from Polliver and kills him in the same manner he had killed Lommy ("What Is Dead May Never Die").